 Despite the movies’ difficulties, the ‘No Ghosts’ logo is still revered as a cult classic symbol thanks to the entertainment industry refusing to let go of the enduring Ghostbusters allure.
 In addition to themed merchandise and The Real Ghostbusters (1986-1991) animated TV series, providers have supplied a range of amazing activities, grand and small.

 Video games vary, from clearing streets of ghosts to playing arcade and action versions of movie and TV storylines.
-Recent contributions confirm that the party is back on; with additions like the Ghostbusters: Triple Slime slot game on Party Casino utilizing the logo, Marshmallow Man and other Ghost-busting motifs on its reels to reward players with Bonus Wheel Games.
-Mobile gaming also upped the competition with Ghostbusters World, an AR title hunting entities from the franchise’s every source, including comics and theme parks, and now Ghostbusters: The Video Game Remastered has just splattered back onto our screens earlier in October.
+Recent contributions confirm that the party is back on; with additions like the Ghostbusters: Triple Slime slot game on Party Casino utilizing the logo, Marshmallow Man, and other Ghost-busting motifs on its reels to reward players with Bonus Wheel Games.
+Mobile gaming also upped the competition with Ghostbusters World, an AR title hunting entity from the franchise’s every source, including comics and theme parks, and now Ghostbusters: The Video Game Remastered has just splattered back onto our screens earlier in October.

 — GhostbustersVG (@PlayGBremaster) October 4, 2019

 This theme park industry is particularly loved by fans.
 Ghostbusters Spooktacular was a Universal Studios theme park attraction that ran from 1990 to 1996.
-Now, alongside this next movie sequel, a Ghostbusters maze is being organized for the Hollywood’s Halloween Horror Nights, guiding visitors along settings from the 1984 movie, like New York City Library and the firehouse headquarters, while encountering popular characters and ghouls.
+Now, alongside this next movie sequel, a Ghostbusters maze is being organized for Hollywood’s Halloween Horror Nights, guiding visitors along with settings from the 1984 movie, like New York City Library and the firehouse headquarters, while encountering popular characters and ghouls.

 All the secrecy surrounding Reitman’s sequel has everyone praying the franchise and its fans will finally get the blockbuster they deserve.
 At the same time, we should appreciate what made such an epic revival possible: an ingenious spark of inspiration, the love it garnered, and the industry that turned it into a legacy.